 Prior to 2022, to be eligible for acceptance onto the course, pharmacists must have been practising for at least two years post registration and produce evidence of clinical and therapeutic experience in their intended prescribing area.
 However, from Cohort 17 (Aug/Sept 2023), applicants no longer need to adhere to these criteria.
 Instead, applicants must meet the following requirements:

-All places on the Independent Prescribing Programme which started Aug/Sept 2024 (Cohort 18) have now been allocated.
-The next Cohort (Cohort 19) will begin Aug/Sept 2025.
-The application process for the next cohort starting Aug/Sept 2025 (Cohort 19) is online and the application form will be accessible from a button on the right-hand side of this page from 2 December 2024.
+All places on the Independent Prescribing Programme which starts Aug/Sept 2025 (Cohort 19) have now been allocated.
+The next Cohort (Cohort 20) will begin Aug/Sept 2026.
+The application process for the next cohort starting Aug/Sept 2026 (Cohort 20) will be online and the application form will be accessible from a button on the right-hand side of this page from December 2025.
 An animated video explaining how to use the portal is available below.
-There will be three forms to be completed and submitted on/before the closing date:
+There will be three forms to be completed and submitted on/before the closing date.
+The forms have not been updated yet but will be similar to below: